 The focus of the District's governmental fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
-In particular, unassigned fund balances may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
-As of the end of the current fiscal year, the District's governmental fund's ending fund balance is \$814,278, an increase of \$364,987 in comparison with the prior year.
+In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
+As of the end of the current fiscal year, the District's General Fund's ending fund balance was \$1,433,150, which was a decrease of \$222,504 in comparison with the prior year.
 The fund balance is unassigned and available for spending at the District's discretion.